ColexDev/Aegae/README.md

 ## TODO
 - Finish refactoring code base
 - Allow the user to exit at ANY time by pressing 'q'
+- Allow the user to go back at any time by pressing 'h'
 - Fix error with no description adding an extra comma (may need to move description to the end of an entry)
 - Finish the Reports section
 - Display information neatly in a table for a clean UI